 Microsoft Donation Program ─ Eligibility, Allotments and Returns

-This page describes the types of organizations that are eligible for Microsoft donations through TechSoup Canada and the frequency and quantity allotments per organization.
+This page describes the types of organizations that are eligible for Microsoft products through TechSoup Canada and the frequency and quantity allotments per organization.

-- Organization Types That Are Eligible for Microsoft Donations
+- Organization Types That Are Eligible for Microsoft Products

 - Quantity and Frequency of Microsoft Requests

 - Microsoft Donation Center

 Microsoft products are available to nonprofits registered with their respective province or territory and to charities registered with Canada’s Revenue Agency (CRA).
 Some types of nonprofits are not eligible, such as educational institutions, political organizations, healthcare networks, and nonpublic libraries.

 Organizations that engage in discrimination in hiring, compensation, access to training or services, promotion, termination, and/or retirement based on race, color, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status, other than as allowed by law, are not eligible to participate in this program.
 Organizations must be willing and able to attest that they do not discriminate on any of these grounds in order to receive products.

 Public libraries may request Microsoft products through this program for public-access computers only.
 Donated software is available only for use on public access computers or computers used directly in the management of the public access computers or the library's public access program.

 Participating libraries must also make their collection and basic services available to the population of their legal service area without charges to individual users (excluding incidental fees such as printing charges).
 If they so choose, libraries may impose charges on users outside the legal service area, and they may provide products and services (beyond basic services) to the public at large, with or without individual charges.